Prevent Female Genital Mutilation

 - Make referrals for women suffering from fistula conditions to hospitals for corrective surgeries.

-- The lives of over 20,000 girls have been transformed through the project!
+- The lives of over 25,000 girls have been transformed through the project since it began in 1998!

 It is hoped the project will be financially sustainable through: